hyupkim/urlshortner/Readme.md

 > > git push {REMOTE NAME} master
 > > heroku run python manage.py makemigrations
 > > heroku run python manage.py migrate

+Comment
+The command "pip3 freeze > requirements.txt" does not properly generate a requirments.txt file.
+Heroku fails to detect the language of the project.
+Manually copy and paste the requirements to build successfully.

+Hide Django Secret Key with .gitignore